 Co-Chair, The Council on Foreign Relations; Former U.S. Treasury Secretary

-From 1999-2009, Rubin served as a member of the Board of Directors at Citigroup and as a senior advisor to the company.
-In addition, he worked extensively with the firm’s clients around the world.
-On January 9, 2009, he announced his intention to resign from the company and not stand for reelection as a Board member.
+From 1999 to 2009, Mr. Rubin served as a member of the Board of Directors at Citigroup and as a senior advisor to the company.
+In that capacity, he worked extensively with the firm’s clients around the world.

-Rubin is the author of In An Uncertain World: Tough Choices from Wall Street to Washington (Random House, 2003, with Jacob Weisberg), which was a New York Times bestseller as well as being named one of Business Week’s ten best business books of the year.
+Mr. Rubin is the author of In An Uncertain World: Tough Choices from Wall Street to Washington [Random House, 2003, with Jacob Weisberg], which was a New York Times bestseller as well as being named one of Business Week’s ten best business books of the year.

-Rubin graduated summa cum laude from Harvard College in 1960 with an A.B. in economics.
+Mr. Rubin graduated summa cum laude from Harvard College in 1960 with an A.B. in economics.
 He received a L.L.B. from Yale Law School in 1964 and attended the London School of Economics.
+He has received honorary degrees from Harvard, Yale, Columbia and other universities.
 He was born in New York City in 1938 and is married to Judith Oxenberg Rubin, who served as the New York City Commissioner of Protocol for four years under Mayor David Dinkins.
 The Rubins have two adult sons, James and Philip.